Full-Time AAP Level IV Services Identification Procedures

 - Include a copy of the eligibility letter with the form

 Appeals for Students Found Ineligible

 Parents or guardians may submit an appeal from the most recent screening cycle.
 Directions for appeals are contained in the ineligibility letter and on the Level IV Appeals page.
 Appeals committee decisions are final.

 Fall screening for full-time Level IV is available for FCPS students enrolled after January of the previous school year.
 Parents or guardians of FCPS students requesting fall screening should communicate with the local school to ensure that all required materials are available:

 - the Advanced Academic Programs Level IV Referral Form,

 - report cards for at least 1 1/4 years including teacher comments,

 - ability test results.

 FCPS students can have ability testing at the local school during the regularly-scheduled fall testing cycle.
 Test results will be added to the screening file by FCPS when they become available.
 Screening files are compiled by the local school according to guidelines and submitted according to the timeline.
 Other information may be submitted according to published guidelines above.

 Eligible students may attend the Level IV program beginning second semester or defer placement until a later date.
-Ineligible students may be considered for school-based services and may also be referred by the January deadline for screening and possible full-time Level IV placement for the following year.
+Ineligible students may be considered for school-based services and may also be referred by the spring screening deadline for screening and possible full-time Level IV placement for the following year.